t-data-h/tdh-mgr/README.md

 ## Running the Distribution

    The main entry point to running the cluster is the script `tdh-init.sh`.
-This works much like a standard init script with *start|stop|status* parameters.
-This in turn calls various ecosystem *init* functions to perform actions on various components.
+This works much like a standard init script with *start|stop|status* parameters, which in turn calls corresponding ecosystem *init* functions to perform actions on various components.

   The specific stack of components to run can be set via the environment